Skip to main contentScroll Top

 • Bangkok, it remains the capital so there are many possible spots and events organized throughout the city.

-• Chiang Mai, for the many activities and the combination with the very popular festival by Yi Peng and its lanterns flying by the thousands into the sky.
+• Chiang Mai, for the numerous activities and the combination with the very popular Yi Peng festival and its lanterns flying by the thousands into the sky.

 • S, to enjoy the original aspect of the festival in a suitable setting, at the historic site and its old temples.